 Starship and AutoX build autonomous vehicles that can delivery food directly to someone's door.

-In a more sophisticated form of teleoperation known as telepresence , the human operator has a sense of being on location, so that the experience resembles virtual reality (VR).
-For example, a telechir can be equipped with sensors that detect sensations of vision and sound, and in some cases pressure and texture.
-These sensations can then be reproduced at the operator location by means of specialized transducer s.
+In a more sophisticated form of teleoperation known as TelePresence, the human operator can see what the robot "sees," which give the operator a sense of being on location and an augmented reality (AR) user experience.
+For example, a robot used to provide a virtual tour of a factory could be equipped with sensors that detect sensations of vision and sound, and in some cases pressure and texture.
+These sensations could then be reproduced at the operator's location by means of specialized transducers.